dymmond/edgy/docs/fields.md

 ```

+!!!
+Note:
+    Internally the DateTimeField logic is used and only the date element returned.
+    This implies the field can handle the same types like DateTimeField.

 ##### Parameters

 * **auto_now** - A boolean indicating the `auto_now` enabled.
 Useful for auto updates.
 * **auto_now_add** - A boolean indicating the `auto_now_add` enabled.
 This will ensure that it is
 only added once.
+* **default_timezone** - ZoneInfo containing the timezone which is added to naive datetimes and used for `auto_now` and `auto_now_add`.
+                         Datetimes are converted to date and lose their timezone information.
+* **force_timezone** - ZoneInfo containing the timezone in which all datetimes are converted.
+                       For naive datetimes it behaves like `default_timezone`
+                       Datetimes are converted to date and lose their timezone information.

+!!!
+Note:
+    There is no `remove_timezone` (argument will be silently ignored)

+!!!
+Note:
+    `auto_now` and `auto_now_add` set the `read_only` flag by default.
+You can explicitly set `read_only` to `False` to be still able to update the field manually.

 #### DateTimeField